johnnyhoichuen/big2-rl/README.md

 ```

 ## Evaluation [TODO]
 The evaluation can be performed with GPU or CPU (GPU will be much faster).
 Pretrained model is available at [Google Drive](https://drive.google.com/drive/folders/1NmM2cXnI5CIWHaLJeoDZMiwt6lOTV_UB?usp=sharing) or [百度网盘](https://pan.baidu.com/s/18g-JUKad6D8rmBONXUDuOQ), 提取码: 4624.
-Put pre-trained weights in `baselines/`.
+Put pretrained weights in `baselines/`.
 The performance is evaluated through self-play.
-We have provided pre-trained models and some heuristics as baselines:
+We have provided pretrained models and some heuristics as baselines:
 *   [random](douzero/evaluation/random_agent.py): agents that play randomly (uniformly)
 *   [rlcard](douzero/evaluation/rlcard_agent.py): the rule-based agent in [RLCard](https://github.com/datamllab/rlcard)
 *   SL (`baselines/sl/`): the pre-trained deep agents on human data